 To aid in evaluating potentially significant construction and/or operational impacts of a project, SJVAPCD has prepared an advisory document, the Guide for Assessing and Mitigating Air Quality Impacts (GAMAQI), which contains standard procedures for addressing air quality in CEQA documents.
 GAMAQI presents a three-tiered approach to air quality analysis.
-The Small Project Analysis Level (SPAL) is first used to screen the Project for potentially significant impacts.
+The Small Project Analysis Level (SPAL) is first used to screen the project for potentially significant impacts.
 A project that meets the screening criteria at this level requires no further analysis and air quality impacts of the project may be deemed less than significant.
-If a Project does not meet all the criteria at this screening level, additional screening is recommended at the Cursory Analysis Level and, if warranted, the Full Analysis Level.
-For Residential Housing, the threshold is 1,453 vehicular trips per day and 590 dwelling units.
-Given that the project related applications have been filed to facilitate the creation and development of 129 apartment units, the proposed Project is considered to have less than significant impacts pertaining to air emissions and is excluded from quantifying criteria pollutant emissions for CEQA purposes.
-Nevertheless, the criteria pollutant emissions are disclosed further below
+If a project does not meet all the criteria at this screening level, additional screening is recommended at the Cursory Analysis Level and, if warranted, the Full Analysis Level.
+There are two thresholds that are used to screen residential projects, Vehicle Trips and Project Type.
+For residential housing, the threshold is 1,453 vehicular trips per day and 152 dwelling units.
+Given that the project related applications have been filed to facilitate the creation and development of 38 single family dwelling units and therefore generating approximately 362 average daily trips, the proposed project is considered to have less than significant impacts pertaining to air emissions and is excluded from quantifying criteria pollutant emissions for CEQA purposes.
+Nevertheless, the criteria pollutant emissions are disclosed further below.

-SJVAPCD Regulation VIII mandates requirements for any type of ground moving activity and would be adhered to during construction; however, during construction, air quality impacts would be less than SJVAPCD thresholds for non-attainment pollutants and operation of the Project would not result in impacts to air quality standards for criteria pollutants.
+SJVAPCD Regulation VIII mandates requirements for any type of ground moving activity and would be adhered to during construction; however, during construction, air quality impacts would be less than SJVAPCD thresholds for non-attainment pollutants and operation of the project would not result in impacts to air quality standards for criteria pollutants.

 The SJVAPCD accounts for cumulative impacts to air quality in its GAMAQI.
 The SJVAPCD considered basin-wide cumulative impacts to air quality when developing its significance thresholds.
-The SJVAPCD's air quality significance thresholds represent the maximum emissions from a Project that are not expected to conflict with the SJVAPCD's air quality plans, and is not expected to cause or contribute to an exceedance of the most stringent applicable federal or state ambient air quality standard.
+The SJVAPCD's air quality significance thresholds represent the maximum emissions from a project that are not expected to conflict with the SJVAPCD's air quality plans, and is not expected to cause or contribute to an exceedance of the most stringent applicable federal or state ambient air quality standard.
 These are developed based on the ambient concentrations of the pollutant for each source.
-Because the Project would not exceed the air quality significance thresholds on the project-level basis, and would not otherwise conflict with the SJVAPCD's air quality plans, the cumulative emissions due to it qualifying for the Small Project Analysis Level and would not be a significant contribution to a cumulative impact.
+Because the project would not exceed the air quality significance thresholds on the project-level basis, and would not otherwise conflict with the SJVAPCD's air quality plans, the cumulative emissions due to it qualifying for the Small Project Analysis Level and would not be a significant contribution to a cumulative impact.

-The proposed project would comply with the SJVAPCD's Regulation VIII dust control requirements during any proposed construction (specifically Rule 8021).
+The SJVAPCD has established thresholds of significance for criteria pollutant emissions, which are based on District New Source Review offset requirements for stationary sources.
+With the proposed project type and size, the SJVAPCD has prequantified emissions and determined a size below which it is reasonable to conclude that a project would not exceed applicable thresholds of significance for criteria pollutants.
+Furthermore, the proposed project would comply with the SJVAPCD's Regulation VIII dust control requirements during any proposed construction (specifically Rule 8021).
 Compliance with this regulation would reduce the potential for significant localized PM10 impacts to less than significant levels.
-The SJVAPCD Air Impact Assessment is included in Appendix A.
+The Small Project Analysis Level (SPAL) is included in Appendix A and CalEEMod is included as Appendix B.